 Evan Woodruffe was born in 1965 in Auckland, Aotearoa New Zealand, where he currently lives and works.
 Raised in a family of artists, he is a painter who is well respected for his in-depth technical knowledge.

-Evan Woodruffe has his MFA (1st Class Honours) from Elam School of Fine Arts, University of Auckland.
+Evan Woodruffe has his MFA (1st Class Honours) from Elam School of Fine Arts, University of Auckland, and Post-Graduate Diploma Art & Design from AUT.
 He has a proven exhibition and award history, including the 2011 Molly Morpeth Canaday Award and 2003 Becroft Premier Award, and has works in significant collections, such as the Wallace Art Trust.

 Gallery Representative PAULNACHE